 Most Prominent Co

 Most Prominent Co. is a sustainable streetwear brand based in Los Angeles with roots from Japan and Peru.
-Each item they make includes details on the material’s source, where the garment was sewn, and where the final item was printed, as part of their commitment to radical transparency.
+Each item they make includes details on the material’s source, where the garment was sewn, and where the final item was printed.

 Cropped Service Uniform Shirt, $100 from Most Prominent Co.